 The University uses various interim relief methods to ensure the safety of the reporting individual:

-- Interim relief such as no-contact orders, moving the alleged offender, changes in living, working and/or academic situations, protective escort services, and referrals to counseling may be provided as requested.
+- Supportive measures such as no-contact orders, changes in living, working, and/or academic situations, protective escort services, and referrals to counseling may be provided as requested.

-- Interim relief can be sought without regard to whether the victim chooses to file a complaint with the University or with local law enforcement.
+- Interim relief can be sought without regard to whether the impacted person chooses to file a complaint with the University or with local law enforcement.